ARTICLE I – ORGANIZATION

 Section 1.
 Number and Qualification.
 The Board of Directors shall consist of not fewer than 9 or more than 25 persons.

 Elected members must be Diplomates of the Board in good standing and listed in the directory of active Diplomates.
-The term of office for Directors and Officers shall be six (6) years.
+The term of office for Directors shall be six (6) years.

 (b) The Association Past-President will be an ex-officio member of the Board of Directors of the ABCC without vote and serve as the liaison to the Association’s Board of Directors.